bambora-na/dev.na.bambora.com/source/docs/references/batch_payment/index.md

 - **Amount** - Transaction amount in pennies
 - **Reference number** - An optional reference number of up to 19 digits.
 If you don't want a reference number, enter "0" (zero).
 - **Recipient name** - Full name of the bank account holder
 - **Customer code** - The 32-character customer code located in the Payment Profile.
-Do not populate bank account fields in the file when processing against a Payment Profile.
+When populating this field, the bank account and address information fields with be referenced from the Payment Profile with any values passed in the file for these fields being ignored.
 - **Dynamic descriptor** - By default the Bambora merchant company name will show on your customer's bank statement.
 You can override this default by populating the Dynamic Descriptor field.
 - **Address1** - Address line 1 for the recipient.
 This field is optional, with a maximum length of 64 characters.
 - **Address2** - Address line 2 for the recipient.
 This field is optional, with a maximum length of 64 characters.